Skip to main content

 2. Mimic the production environment

-During staging and testing, aim to build an environment that is as similar to real-world production conditions as possible.
+During staging and testing, aim to build an environment as similar to real-world production conditions as possible.
 If you're making updates, try creating new ones instead of changing the existing ones.
 This can lower the probability of errors or mistakes in releases, resulting in more dependable products that meet user, company, and customer expectations.

 3. Automate your processes